vanjohnson879/frontline-cloud-doc/content/reference/plugins/grafana/index.md

 {{< alert tip >}}
 Samples are in the `dashboardSamples` directory in your Grafana bundle.
-They are built with a datasource named *FrontLine*.
+They are built with a datasource named *Gatling Enterprise*.
 Make sure this datasource exists or modify the json file accordingly.
 {{< /alert >}}

 To use the Gatling Enterprise datasource in Grafana, you will need to set template variables.